airbnb/inclusion/README.md

 The data file format is agnostic to any particular tool and is meant to be general enough to be adapted to any tool.

+## Adapters

+The `adapters` folder includes shell scripts to adapt the Airbnb infractions YAML file to third-party tools.
+Airbnb welcomes contributions for new tools and systems that promote belonging.
+An adapter for a third-party tool does not necesarily mean that Airbnb endorses the third-party tool.

 ## Contributing
 Please open an issue on this GitHub repository.
 Contributors are expected to follow the [Code of Conduct](https://github.com/airbnb/.github/blob/main/CODE_OF_CONDUCT.md).